ibm-cloud-docs/vmwaresolutions/services/netapp_overview.md

 # NetApp ONTAP Select
 {: #netapp}

-NetApp® ONTAP® Select is a software-defined storage virtual appliance that extends existing data management capabilities by implementing NetApp ONTAP software as a service on the dedicated {{site.data.keyword.cloud}} {{site.data.keyword.baremetal_short}}.
+NetApp® ONTAP® Select is a software-defined storage virtual appliance that extends existing data management capabilities by implementing NetApp ONTAP software as a service on the dedicated {{site.data.keyword.cloud}} bare metal server.
 You can provision storage resources with agility and flexibility and protect your data at the same time by using advanced data management functions such as NetApp Snapshot® copies, FlexClone® copies, and SnapMirror® replication.

 NetApp ONTAP Select is offered in both high performance (all SSD) and high capacity (all SATA) configurations, which can meet the range of use cases you demand today.
 You can use the tools that are provided by NetApp ONTAP Select to address your hybrid cloud needs, such as handling disaster recovery scenarios, providing file services, and managing rapid transactional data workloads.